The Friendly City Books

 a special project of the CREATE Foundation

-We seek to bring together people from different walks of life in the Columbus area through book donations, community events, original publications, and outreach activities that promote engagement with literature and fellow community members.
+• We seek to bring together people from different walks of life in the Golden Triangle Region and across Mississippi through book donations, community events, original publications, and outreach activities that promote engagement with literature and fellow community members.

 Improve literacy in our public schools